xl1990/ingnn/README.md

 1. Make sure a results folder exists in the root directory.
 2. Our experiments are in the `experiments/` directory.
-3. Before running the experiment, you could open `METHOD_exp.sh` and modify `dataset_lst` to change the datasets to run.For example, to run OGNN hyperparameter search:
+3. Before running the experiment, you could open `METHOD_exp.sh` and modify `dataset_lst` to change the datasets to run.
+For example, to run OGNN hyperparameter search:

 ```
-bash experiments/linkx_exp.sh pokec
+bash experiments/ognn_exp.sh
 ```